Why Are My Solar Lights Not Working

 Yes, your solar lights are water and weatherproof, yet, they are not invincible.

-Sometimes, water or residue might build up inside your solar lights resulting in displacement or even ware of wires.
+Sometimes, water or dust might build up inside your solar lights resulting in displacement or even wear of wires.

-Although, it’s very unlikely when you have an IP of 65 or above, it’s still possible, especially if you live in a tough weather area.
+Although, it’s very unlikely when your solar powered lights have an IP rating of 65 or above, it’s still possible, especially if you live in a harsh weather area.

 Solution: Dry your Solar Lights